smarek/jquery-chained-selects/README.md

     data: dataVariable, // data, can be function which returns data structure, or plain variable, defaults to `{}`
     maxLevels: 10, // to avoid browser hangs, by default is limited to 10 levels of hierarchy, you can raise this if you need to
-    loggingEnabled: false, // enables internal logging, might be useful for debugging, defaults to `false` });
+    loggingEnabled: false, // enables internal logging, might be useful for debugging, defaults to `false`
+    selectedKey: 3, // will pre-select options by option value, accepts numeric or string (string for selecting either category, number for the final option), default to `false`
+    // IMPORTANT: selectedKey option will override defaultPath option
+    defaultPath: ["B", "BB"], // will pre-select options by path, defaults to `false` });
 ```